How do you cut a dogs nails that are black?

 - You could take your Dog to the groomer or vet nurse, and let them show you the best way forward.

-Click on the YouTube button at the bottom of the page to view our own German Shepherd having his Black Nails Cut and the clippers we use.
+Click here to see the type of Dog Nail clippers we use.
 Click on the subscribe button for our YouTube Channel and be notified when new video’s are added too!

 Don’t be tempted to take a bigger bit, just small bits.
-Often with dark nails,after clipping some of the nail, you can see a hint of the Quick line, and I don’t recommend going further.
+Often with Dark/ Black Dog Nails,after clipping some of the Nail away, you can see a hint of the Quick line, and I don’t recommend going further.
 As above, if you are in any doubt at all, please do seek advice from a professional.

-If your Dogs nails are long, and haven’t been trimmed for a while, it may be the case that the nail Quick has grown further down the nail.
+If your Dogs Nails are long and haven’t been trimmed for a while, it may be the case that the Nail Quick has grown further down the Nail.
 Caution is needed if this has occurred.

-How can I stop the Quick from growing in my Dogs nails?
+How can I stop the Quick from growing in my Dogs Nails?

-You can’t stop the Quick from growing in your Dogs nails.
+You can’t stop the Quick from growing in your Dogs Nails.
 However, you CAN help it to recede back.

 What should I do if I clip my Dogs Quick?

-If you clip the Quick in your Dogs nail, it may well bleed quite a lot, and cause your Dog pain.
-If it is bleeding, then if you have a first aid kit for your Dog,
+If you clip the Quick in your Dogs Nail, it may well bleed quite a lot and cause your Dog pain.
+If it is bleeding, & you have a First Aid Kit for your Dog,

 IF your Dogs bleeding doesn’t seem to be slowing at all, please seek assistance from the vet as soon as possible.
 It could be that your Dog has a condition which affects blood clotting, know as Von Williebrand disease.
 This condition is often undetected until the Dog has a situation where he/she is bleeding, and then it comes to light due to the blood not clotting as it should.
 It is often referred to as vWD. ( Please ask at your Dog’s veterinary clinic for further information about this.)